MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

 ##### Images

 - Sets of pictures that contain some/all of the objects to identify
-- Need to have varied pictures for best results
+- Use varied pictures for best results

 ##### Labels (annotations)